rackerlabs/rackspace-how-to/content/rackspace-email/create-a-private-label-webmail-site.md

    <img src="{% asset_path rackspace-email/create-a-private-label-webmail-site/add_webmail_site1.png %}"/>

-4. On the **Customer Selection** page, select the customer company that you are creating a private label webmail site for.
+4. On the **Customer Selection** page, select the customer company for which you are creating a private label webmail site.

    <img src="{% asset_path rackspace-email/create-a-private-label-webmail-site/customer_selection.png %}"/>

-5. On the **Webmail Site Settings** enter a the webmail website address you would like to create in the **Webmail Address** field.
-On this step you can choose to allow your customers to customize their site themselves as well as copy the look of an existing webmail site.
+5. In the **Webmail Site Settings** window, enter the webmail website address that you would like to create in the **Webmail Address** field.
+You can choose to allow your customers to customize their site themselves or to copy the look of an existing webmail site.

     <img src="{% asset_path rackspace-email/create-a-private-label-webmail-site/site_settings.png %}"/>

-  **Warning:** You cannot create a private webmail site using a site name that already exists, uses the root domain of mymailsrvr.com, or is listed on Google Safe Browsing.
+  **Warning:** You cannot create a private label webmail site using a site name that already exists, that uses the root domain of mymailsrvr.com, or that is listed on *Google Safe Browsing*.

-6. You will be presented with instructions to update the DNS entry for your site with new information.
-Copy these instructions by clicking **Copy Instructions** before clicking **Ok, Got It**.
+6. When you are presented with instructions to update the DNS entry for your site with new information, copy these instructions by clicking **Copy Instructions** and then clicking **Ok, Got It**.

    <img src="{% asset_path rackspace-email/create-a-private-label-webmail-site/site_being_created.png %}"/>

-    - The DNS for most existing sites will be an A record that points to a specific IP address.
-You need to change the A record type to CNAME, and change the IP address to the hostname provided.
+    - The DNS for most existing sites will be an ``A`` record that points to a specific IP address.
+You need to change the ``A`` record type to ``CNAME``, and change the IP address to the hostname provided.
 For example, if your webmail site is going to be **mail.yourdomainexample.com**, you would change the hostname to **mail** or **mail.yourdomainexample.com**.
-The tables below illustrate this change.
+The following tables illustrate this change.

         **Before DNS change:**